hay-kot/scaffold/docs/docs/templates/template-engine.md

 - `ProjectKebab` - The kebab case version of the project name
 - `ProjectSnake` - The snake case version of the project name
 - `ProjectCamel` - The camel case version of the project name
+- `ProjectPascal` - The pascal case version of the project name
 - `Scaffold` - a map of the scaffold questions and answers
 - `Computed` - a map of computed values as defined in the scaffolds configuration